How To Use Google Trends For SEO

 Taking a look on Google Trends reveals that it indeed is trending upwards and it still looks like it has quite a bit of room to grow!

-Some products sell better at different times of the year.
+Some products sell better at different times of the year as search term interest waxes and wanes.
 Below is an example that you likely would have guessed yourself.

 “running shoes” and “winter jackets”.
 Running shoe popularity peaks at the same time that the popularity of winter jackets dies down.
 And vice versa.

 A less obvious example is yoga.
 You’d imagine it would remain constant the entire year.
 Well, yoga appears to be one of those “new years resolution” niches.
 Just like gyms, everyone gets excited for the new year, starts going to classes, and then popularity dies down.
 Very useful information for anyone in this sector to know.

 There’s a problem with search volumes in popular keyword research tools.
 They’re based on yearly averages!

 Say a keyword got 10 searches per month for 11 months out of the year.
 Then in the last month, it got 1,000 searches.

 A keyword research tool might only display an estimate of 92 searches per month.
 Way off!